The first law is in regards to 5 year inspections. Or 10% ramdom selections of child care homes.

 (c) The licensee notifies each parent that the facility is caring

-for two additional schoolage children and that there may be up to
+for two additional schoolage children and that there

 seven or eight children in the home at one time.

-(d) The licensee obtains the written consent of the property owner
+(d) The licensee obtains the written consent

 when the family day care home is operated on property that is leased